Nintendo Land: Team attractions

-Based upon The Legend of Zelda series.
-Up to three players (respectively dressed in red, blue, and yellow) use their Wii Remotes as swords to fight AI enemies.
+Based on The Legend of Zelda series, up to three players (respectively dressed in red, blue, and yellow) use their Wii Remotes as swords to fight AI enemies.
 One more player (in green) uses the Wii U GamePad to control a character in the rear of the pack using a bow and arrow.
 The player with the GamePad can also lift their controller to spy for sniping AI.
 To reload their bow and arrow, the player aims the GamePad down.